Travelers can find cozy, convenient places to stay for $50, $20 or even free in virtually every destination -- as long as they know where to look.

 The coziness and camaraderie of a B&B is appealing to many travelers -- enough so to overlook the possibility of having to share a bathroom.
 You'll save not only on accommodations, but also on meals since breakfast is covered.

-B&B's, especially those with shared bathrooms, may lack other modern amenities, such as flat-screen televisions, multiple outlets for charging electronics and even Wi-Fi.
+B&Bs, especially those with shared bathrooms, may lack modern amenities such as flat-screen televisions or multiple outlets for charging electronics.

 Swapping houses with another traveler is an ideal way to enjoy the comforts of home while traveling -- and it's practically free.
 To become a member of a home exchange network, you'll typically pay an annual fee that costs about as much as a night in a hotel room, so after the first couple of nights of your vacation, your membership has paid for itself and then some.
 Learn more in Home Exchange: A How-To Guide.

-All the conveniences of home -- kitchen with all the gadgets, laundry with detergent, Wi-Fi -- and usually away from tourist traps and traffic, too.
+All the conveniences of home -- kitchen with all the gadgets, laundry with detergent, Wi-Fi -- and usually a location away from tourist traps and traffic.
 What's not to love?